Judicatus/odin-foundations-project-landingpage/README.md

 ## How to Use

-Clone the repository and open `index.html` in your browser:
+Clone the repository and open `index.html` in your browser.

+Attribution: Images used are by Alex Andrews.